hankhank10/demaster/README.md

 So I wrote a script to fix it, which I'm calling demaster.
 It looks for the nonsense at the end of a song name and strips it right out.

+## Installation

 No installations or libraries should be required.
 Runs on Python3.

+demaster.py is the script which you can incorporate into your projects.

+example.py is an example of how to call it and what it does using a looping command line